todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 ### Notes
 - Make sure execution of `ComputerCard::ProcessSample` always runs quickly enough that it has returned before the next execution begins (1/48kHz = ~20μs).
 (See the [guidance below](#programming) on achieving this)
-- It is anticipated that only one instance of a ComputerCard will be created.
+- While multiple ComputerCard objects can be created and used sequentially, only one instance of a ComputerCard can be active (using `Run()`) at any one time.

 ### Limitations / potential future improvements
 - Only core 0 of the RP2040 is used